Seven Petals of a Lotus (Part of a Shrine)

 Not On View

-Seven petals of a lotus, part of a shrine of a Vajra-Tara (or possibly of Padmanartesvara-Lokesvara (Avalokitesvara).
-Originally consisting of eight petals (dala) of a lotus, arranged to open and close at will, over the contained figure.
-Each petal with a feminine divinity seated on an animal vahanam.
+Seven petals of a lotus originally consisting of eight petals, arranged to open and close at will, over the contained figure.
+Each petal with a feminine divinity, probably Hindu, seated on an animal vahanam.

 By 1916, purchased by Ananda K. Coomaraswamy (b.
 1887 - d.
 1947); 1917, sold by Ananda K. Coomaraswamy to Denman Waldo Ross (b.
 1853 - d.
 1935), Cambridge, MA; 1917, given by Denman Waldo Ross to the MFA.
 (Accession date: April 5, 1917)